naacl-org/naacl-2022-website/_pages/calls/affinity-workshops.md

 Depending on the budget, NAACL D&I can fund some of the organizational budget of workshops and provide travel grants and registration waivers to the authors and organizers.

-You can send the proposal to the NAACL D&I team ([naacl-2022-dei-chairs@googlegroups.com](mailto:naacl-2022-dei-chairs@googlegroups.com)) in the form of a PDF file by Jan 20.
+You can send the proposal to the NAACL D&I team ([naacl-2022-dei-chairs@googlegroups.com](mailto:naacl-2022-dei-chairs@googlegroups.com)) in the form of a PDF file by Jan 31.
+If in case you are unable to submit by Jan 31, please inform us and express your interest, so we can make room and budget arrangments for your workshop.

 ## Notes On NAACL 2022 Arrangements